 We’ve heard from several grandparents and parents that they want to teach their children about the world.
-They want their children to have empathy for people with less than they have and understand how privileged they are.
-Sponsoring a student is the perfect opportunity as it is grounded in the relationship that can grow between the sponsor and student.
+They want their children to have empathy for people with less than they have and understand how privileged they are

-The Kenyan children learn about life in the U.S. – about winter and summer (a mystery to these children living near the equator with very little seasonal variations) and birthday celebrations.
+The Kenyan children learn about life in the U.S. – about winter and summer (a mystery to these children living near the equator with very few seasonal variations) and birthday celebrations.
 It is a long-term, meaningful learning opportunity.
-Importantly, it’s rooted in relationship for both children.
+Importantly, it’s rooted in relationships for both children.

 Christa and Travis Rymal

 Christa and Travis Rymal have known about Friends of Ngong Road since nearly the beginning of the organization.
 Travis’s mother is a friend of Friends of Ngong Road Founder, Paula Meyer, and was one of the first sponsors.